jodyheavener/pm2-ws/README.md

 ### `status`

-Will respond with an object of all currently known (active, stopped, errored) PM2 services.
+Will respond with an object of all currently known (active, stopped, errored) PM2 processes.

 No arguments.